Public Comment on Value Proposition Changes

 • When you produce more electricity than you consume, like in the middle of the day, that excess generation is credited and put in a “savings account.”

-• EBCE's NEM customers receive the same credits and charges from EBCE they received with PG&E.
+• Ava's NEM customers receive the same credits and charges from Ava they received with PG&E.

-• Every April will be the EBCE “cash-out” period when customers who produced more electricity during the year than they used will receive a cash-out payment for each kWh.
+• Every April will be the Ava “cash-out” period when customers who produced more electricity during the year than they used will receive a cash-out payment for each kWh.

 • Customers on an annual true-up will also be billed for energy consumption in April if they consumed more energy than they produced throughout the year